Nicholas Winton: Netherlands

 Winton succeeded, thanks to the guarantees he had obtained from Britain.
-After the first train, the process of crossing the Netherlands went smoothly.
+Following the first train-full of refugees to the Netherlands, escorted by Quaker Tessa Rowntree, the process of crossing went smoothly.
 Winton ultimately found homes in Britain for 669 children, many of whose parents perished in the Auschwitz concentration camp.
 His mother worked with him to place the children in homes and later hostels.
 Throughout the summer of 1939, he placed photographs of the children in Picture Post seeking families to accept them.
-By coincidence, the names of the London and North Eastern Railway steamers which operated the Harwich to Hook of Holland route included the Prague and the Vienna; the former can be seen in a 1938 Pathé newsreel.
+By coincidence, the names of the London and North Eastern Railway steamers which operated the Harwich to The Hook of Holland route included the Prague and the Vienna; the former can be seen in a 1938 Pathé Newsreel.

 He also wrote to U.S. politicians such as President Franklin D. Roosevelt, asking them to take more children.
 He said that two thousand more might have been saved if they had helped, but only Sweden took any besides those sent to Britain.
 The last group of children, scheduled to leave Prague on 1 September 1939, was unable to depart.
 With Hitler's invasion of Poland on the same day, the Second World War had begun.
 Of the 250 children due to leave on that train, only two survived the war.

-Winton acknowledged the vital roles in Prague of Doreen Warriner, Trevor Chadwick, Nicholas Stopford, Beatrice Wellington, Josephine Pike and Bill Barazetti (1914–2000), who also worked to evacuate children from Europe.
-Winton was in Prague for only about three weeks before the Nazis occupied the country.
+Winton acknowledged the vital roles in Prague of Doreen Warriner, Trevor Chadwick, Nicholas Stopford, Beatrice Wellington, Josephine Pike and Bill Barazetti (1914–2000), who were the people who organized the evacuation of refugees, including the children, from Czechoslovakia.
+Winton stayed in Prague only about three weeks and left before the Nazis occupied the country.
 He never set foot in the Prague main railway station, although a statue of him is erected there.
 He later wrote that Chadwick "then went to work and dealt with all the considerable problems at the Prague end and this work he continued to carry on even when it became difficult and dangerous when the Germans arrived.
 He deserves all praise".